299m/hdnprxy/README.md

 "Port": "443",           - it's recommended to leave as 443
 "IsHttps": true          - leave this.

-filter.json
+#### filter.json
 Set the certificate chain to present to the client hdnprxy on connection

-"Whitelist": [],       - if you want to restrict access to certain sites only, e.g. stackoverflow.com "Blacklist": [],       - if you wish to block certain sites, but allow access to everything else "WhitelistPorts": [80, 443] - restricted ports.
+"Whitelist": [],       - if you want to restrict access to certain sites only, the pattern is a regular expression, e.g. .*[\.]google.com
+"Blacklist": [],       - if you wish to block certain sites, but allow access to everything else - useful for blocking tracking sites
+"WhitelistPorts": [80, 443] - restricted ports.
 It's recommended to  leave this as is.

+## Problems
+This is a WIP, but if you do have issues or want to report a problem, drop an email to tech-team@299m.io, and we'll do what we can to help.